NicoleAbuhakmeh/blog/_posts/2017-06-09-Traveling-in-Iceland.md

 <i>Hekla @ Radisson Blu (If you see Hekla tip her well, she’s an awesome chick!) </i>

-Food tip: It was a vacation so we didn’t think to set an alarm to wake up at a certain time after a nap, and we basically slept through dinnertime.
+Food tip: It was a vacation so we didn’t think to set an alarm to wake up at a certain time after a nap, and we ended up sleeping through dinnertime.
 If you think Reykjavik would be one of those cities that doesn’t follow the traditional opening and closing times, you would be as wrong –as I was.  ☹ Hangry Niks is not a good travel partner.
 It was close to 9pm as we stumbled upon our salvation.
 An Icelandic Pho shop called [Noodle Station](http://www.noodlestation.is/) was the only place still open – It’ll have to do.
 And do it did – It still ranks high up on my Pho experiences.
 They had a tasty broth with the traditional mix-ins.
 It really hit the spot after rainy night’s walk through the city.

 So, what about the food?
 Yes, we had the fermented shark and the shot of Black Death as tourists are told to do.
-I also knew I had to find good fish and chips while I was there, but I also wanted to try the Icelandic versions of some American favorites.
-While we were out exploring the countryside we didn’t have many choices, we came across an “American” Burger joint the first day.
+We had the hotdog, not great.
+With being in the Artic, I knew I had to find good fish and chips while I was there, but I also wanted to try the Icelandic versions of some American favorites.
+While we were out exploring the countryside we didn’t come across too choices.
+We came across an “American” Burger joint the first day while about an hour outside of Reykjavik.
 The burger was slightly strange with a slight taste of onions without any onions actually being on the burger.
 They served it with french fries and ketchup.
 Something else I forgot since it had been so long since I was in Europe, was how much paprika is in their version of ketchup.
 It was an off-putting eating experience, but I was determined to not let this ruin my growing love for Iceland.
 The pizza I had later in the week more than made up for how they interpret American food.

 <i>![Image Iceland](https://rsz.io/nicoleabuhakmeh.github.io/img/Iceland_Pizza.JPG)